jgorset/facepy/README.md

     # Get an object from the Graph API
     graph.get('johannes.gorset')

+    # Get a list of objects from the Graph API
+    graph.get('johannes.gorset/friends)

     # Post an item to the Graph API
     graph.post(
         path = 'johannes.gorset/feed',